iagoleal/plfa-exercises/README.md

 My answers to the exercises in the book [Programming Language Foundations in Agda](https://plfa.github.io).

-If a chapter marked as "(partial)", it means I've completed all the exercises but one or two.
+A "(partial)" mark means that I've completed all the exercises but one or two on that chapter.

 ## part1